obsproject/rfcs/text/0039-service-overhaul.md

 #### Broadcast flow (WIP)
 YouTube is not the only service that could have or need a "Manage Broadcast" button.
 So adding a way to make other service plugin able to use it.

-- Add a unique callback meant to be called when the "Manage Broadcast" button is clicked.
+- Add a callback bond to a service pointer meant to be called when the "Manage Broadcast" button is clicked.
 - Add a callback setter in the frontend-api which will make the button show up.
-This setter will always override the previous callback.
-- Add a callback unsetter in the frontend-api which will make the button hide.
-This unsetter will have the callback as a parameter to check if the set callback should really be unset.
+- Add a callback unsetter in the frontend-api which disable the button.

 #### Twitch VOD track